VSS Dinner &

 Beach BBQ Dinner, 6:00 – 8:00 pm, Beachside Sun Decks

-Please join us Monday evening for the 12th Annual VSS Demo Night, a spectacular night of imaginative demos solicited from VSS members.
+Please join us Monday evening for the 13th Annual VSS Demo Night, a spectacular night of imaginative demos solicited from VSS members.
 The demos highlight the important role of visual displays in vision research and education.
-This year's Demo Night will be organized and curated by Gideon Caplovitz, University of Nevada Reno; Arthur Shapiro, American University; Dejan Todorovic, University of Belgrade and Karen Schloss, Brown University.
+This year's Demo Night will be organized and curated by Gideon Caplovitz, University of Nevada Reno; Arthur Shapiro, American University; Karen Schloss, Brown University and Gennady Erlikhman, UCLA.

 Demo Night is free for all registered VSS attendees.
 Meal tickets are not required, but you must wear your VSS badge for entry to the BBQ.
 Guests and family members of all ages are welcome to attend the demos, but must purchase a ticket for dinner.
 You can register your guests at any time during the meeting at the VSS Registration Desk located in the Island Ballroom foyer.

 Call for Demos

 VSS is pleased to announce that the 13th Annual Visual Demos Evening at VSS will be Monday, May 18, 2015, from 6:00 - 10:00 pm at the TradeWinds Island Resorts, St. Pete Beach.
 Demo Night is an informal celebration of the experiential phenomena of vision science, with a diverse offering of visual demos.

 The Demo Night committee is seeking particularly dramatic, provocative, educational, and entertaining demonstrations of visual phenomena, new and old.
 Building off the success of last year’s Inaugural event at our new venue, we would like to again encourage submissions of large-scale demonstrations that transcend the bounds of the tabletop, such as immersive experiences, and also ones that are "physical," that do not rely on computer graphics.